TyTnMonz/TomoPrint/README.md

    TomoPrint.exe -f "C:\Documents\PDFs" -c 2
    ```

-3. **Print the FIRST 20 PDF documents in a folder with 2 copies each, every 5 minutes.
+3. **Print the first 20 PDF documents in a folder with 2 copies each, every 5 minutes.**

    When set, the 'Files Per Session' option allows you to print a subset of the documents present inside the folder.
    This is useful to prevent starting an indefinitely long print job when a maximum number of documents are uploaded into the folder within a short time frame.
    By setting a limit—possibly in combination with the execution timeout—it allows for better control of the print queue:**
    ```bash
    TomoPrint.exe -f "C:\Documents\PDFs" -c 2 -x 20 -t 300
    ```